 Storage Consideration:

-When Designing a bedroom and it’s important to consider the amount of storage needed for the occupants a single occupant may require less storage than a couple family or guest room.
+When Designing a bedroom it’s important to consider the amount of storage needed for the occupants a single occupant may require less storage than a couple family or guest room.

 Furniture as well as space for moving and walking around the room and a larger master bedroom and it can offer additional features like seating areas and walk-in closets and unsuited bathrooms.

-It is also important to consider and the type of storage needed, a child’s room may require more toy storage, while an adult’s room may require more clothing storage.
+It is also important to consider the type of storage needed, a child’s room may require more toy storage, while an adult’s room may require more clothing storage.

 Furniture Placement: